rayfin-ucsd/CSE151AGroupProject/README.md

 This poses the questions: does this correspond to the increasing income inequality?
 Or did the government become more effective at collecting taxes?

-To understand the trend further, we plotted a line chart showing the average Net Collections Amount by fiscal year.
-This revealed a pattern consistent with a post-pandemic economic recovery.
-However, a closer look suggests a more nuanced story.

-The significant rise in collections could be partially attributed to the growth of specific sectors like e-commerce (e.g., Amazon) and video conferencing (e.g., Zoom) that boomed during COVID-19.
-The dip at the end of 2021, reflects the decreasing revenue of the above sectors, which might be the reason for multiple layoffs since then.

-It's important to acknowledge limitations here.
-A single data point (fiscal year) might be influencing the observed linear trend.
-Additionally, Net Collections encompass various sources beyond just income tax.

 ### Data Preprocessing

 We hypothesized that the Fiscal Quarter would be a helpful feature in predicting the revenue, so we kept the information.